 Newton’s first law of motion states that an object continues to maintain its state of rest or motion unless or until it is acted upon by an external force.
 It is also known as the law of inertia.
-As per the statement of the first law of motion, two types of inertia exist in nature, namely inertia of rest and inertia of motion.
-Inertia is the natural tendency of a body to resist change in state.
+As per the statement of the first law of motion, two types of inertia exist in nature, namely, the inertia of rest and inertia of motion.
+Inertia is the natural tendency of a body to resist change in its state.
 It is proportional to the mass of the object, which means greater be the mass, greater is the inertia possessed by the body and vice-versa.
-The laws of motion were discovered in the year 1687 by an English mathematician, physicist, astronomer, theologian, and author Sir Issac Newton.
+The laws of motion were discovered in the year 1687 by an English mathematician, physicist, astronomer, theologian, and author, Sir Issac Newton.
 The laws of motion are mentioned in one of the books written by him called Philosophiae Naturalis Principia Mathematica, commonly known as the Principia.
 In simple words, the first law of motion states that an object at rest stays at rest and an object in motion continues to exhibit motion, provided no force acts on the object from the outside.

 Examples of Newton’s First Law of Motion

 1. Brakes applied by a Bus Driver Abruptly

 While travelling on a bus, when the bus driver abruptly applies the breaks, we tend to feel a momentary pull in the forward direction.
 The reason behind this jerk felt by the passengers sitting inside the bus is the law of inertia.
 Due to the inertia of motion, our body continues to maintain a state of motion even after the bus stops, thereby pushing us in the forward direction.